Are you exploring your options in eco-friendly, non-toxic diapers? Or are you someone who’s still hesitant to hop onto

 - With no phthalates, organotins (MBT, DBT, TBT), carcinogens, heavy metals, chlorine, and latex, it is hypoallergenic, too.
 This mid-range baby diaper is GMO-free and comes completely unbleached.

-- Though it a little stiff but still provides ample breathability to avoid skin irritation or allergies.
+- Though it a little stiff, it still provides ample breathability to avoid skin irritation or allergies.
 Even more amazingly, it is a great help during potty-training.

 - Another noteworthy factor is that it doesn’t use cornstarch, which may elicit allergic reactions in kids with sensitive skin.

-- It breaks down pretty easily without any residues thanks to the 60% biodegradable that was used in its manufacturing.
+- It breaks down pretty easily without any residues, thanks to the 60% biodegradable used in its manufacturing.